Greg Wyshynski: Yahoo! Sports

 In 2008, Wyshynski left The Connection and joined Yahoo!
 Sports full-time.
 As the editor-in-chief of Puck Daddy, he became the first blogger ever named to The Hockey News "100 People of Power and Influence" list.
 He covered the Vancouver, London, Sochi and Rio de Janeiro Olympics for Yahoo!
 Sports, as a general columnist for the 2012 and 2016 Games.
 Wyshynski is a member of the Professional Hockey Writers Association.

 Wyshynski covered the World Hockey Summit in 2010.
 He felt that too much discussion was about how money is involved in the game, and that panelists were not compelling and did not engage in constructive dialogue.
 He felt an opportunity was missed to discuss promoting the game via electronic media, including television and video games, and to appeal to new audiences by breaking down cultural barriers.

 In 2011, Wyshynski partnered Jeff Marek of Sportsnet to create Marek Vs. Wyshynski, a daily live hockey podcast.
 He has also appeared as a guest on many podcasts, including Slate's Hang Up and Listen, The B.S.
 Report, Doug Loves Movies, The Stars Wars Minute and NPR’s The Weigh In.

 ESPN

 On September 29, 2017, Wyshynski announced his resignation from Yahoo!
 Sports, and that he was leaving Puck Daddy to the site's other writers.
 It was subsequently announced that he would join ESPN as an NHL analyst and reporter for ESPN.com.
 Prior to ESPN regaining NHL media rights, he had hosted one podcast, "ESPN On Ice" with fellow ESPN hockey reporter Emily Kaplan.
-Unfortunately due to ESPN contract restrictions he no longer co-hosts the top ranking hockey podcast "Puck Soup", with hockey writer Sean McIndoe (commonly known by the pseudonym "Down Goes Brown") of The Athletic and Ryan Lambert (formerly of Yahoo!
+Due to ESPN contract restrictions he no longer co-hosts the top ranking hockey podcast "Puck Soup", with hockey writer Sean McIndoe (commonly known by the pseudonym "Down Goes Brown") of The Athletic and Ryan Lambert (formerly of Yahoo!
 Sports).